 Beckett responds to Harding's perspective ("[r]efreshingly for a liberal...") considering it ambitious but determined:

 it's probably less far-fetched than expecting the west's half-built anti-migrant fortress to hold for the long term.
 Besides, by then, the immigration issue may have changed shape entirely.
 Harding quotes the Dutch migration expert Hein de Hass: when western countries are genuinely caught up by the big emerging economies, the "question will no longer be how to prevent migrants from coming, but how to attract them."
 Nothing reveals that a city is dying like a lack of foreigners.

-to read the review in full.
+Visit the Guardian to read the review in full.